anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Based on the intended target environment described in {{sup-env}} and the application examples described in {{sup-env}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).

 * To facilitate the communication between a pledge in responder mode and registrar, additional functionality is needed either on the registrar (if the registrar needs to interact with pledge in responder mode directly) or as a stand-alone component.
-  This component acts as an agent of the registrar to trigger the pledge to generate request objects for voucher and enrollment.
-These voucher an enrollment request objects are than to be provided by the so called registrar-agent to the registrar.
+  This component acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
+These requests are than to be provided by the so called registrar-agent to the registrar.
   This requires the definition of endpoints on the pledge.

 * The communication between the registrar-agent and the pledge MUST not rely on transport layer security (TLS) to support also other technology stacks (e.g., BTLE).